Skip to content

 }

-# Return the application configuration
+# we return the application settings

 return parameters